Sources

 References used across the site

-These are the main FDA, NIH, and FTC references used to build the site's public information pages.
-They do not replace medical or legal advice, but they are the backbone for the copy on the site.
+These are the main FDA, NIH, FTC, court, and ClinicalTrials.gov references cited across the public pages.
+They do not replace medical or legal advice, but they are the materials cited throughout the information published here.

 DailyMed: Ozempic prescribing information